 '''

-BPatch Vector<BPatch thread> getProcesses()
+BPatch_Vector<BPatch_process> getProcesses()

 '''

 Returns the list of processes that are currently defined.
-This list includes threads that were directly created by calling processCreate/processAttach, and indirectly by the UNIX fork or NT CreateProcess system call.
+This list includes threads that were directly created by calling processCreate/processAttach, and indirectly by the UNIX fork or Window's CreateProcess system call.
 It is up to the user to delete this vector when they are done with it.

 Each of these functions returns a pointer to a new instance of the BPatch_process class.
-The "path" parameter needed by most of these functions should be the pathname of the executable file containing the thread's code.
+The "path" parameter needed by these functions should be the pathname of the executable file containing the process's code.
 The processAttach function returns a BPatch_process associated with an existing process.
-On some platforms the path parameter can be NULL since the executable image can be derived from the process pid.
-The ability to use these two functions to create a BPatch_process object for an existing process depends on support from the underlying operating system, and may not be implemented on all platforms.
+On Linux platforms the path parameter can be NULL since the executable image can be derived from the process pid.
 A process attached to using one of these functions is put into the stopped state.
 The processCreate function creates a new process and returns a new BPatch_process associated with it.
 The new process is put into a stopped state before executing any code.